 In this study, we determined the best places for an early retirement, comparing the 100 largest cities across four categories.
 They include tax friendliness, elderly care, affordability and livability.
 For more information on underlying metrics within each category and how we put together our findings, read our Data and Methodology section below.

 - Arizona cities are the most affordable for early retirees.
 Four of the top 10 cities are located in Arizona.
 Gilbert and Chandler claim the first two spots, while Scottsdale and Mesa rank fourth and seventh, respectively.
 All four cities are very tax friendly for retirees.
-Specifically, we estimate that the effective income tax rate for retirees is less than 19% on average in all four cities and the state of Arizona does not tax capital gains.
+Specifically, we estimate that the effective income tax rate for retirees is less than 19% on average in all four cities and the highest tax rate on capital gains in the state of Arizona is 4.50%.

 - Housing costs make up roughly 20% of income in the top 10 cities.
 The general rule of thumb is to spend at most 30% of income on housing costs, and this is especially important for retirees who are on a fixed budget.
 Across the top 10 cities for an early retirement, median housing costs make up 20.42% of the median household income, on average.

 Across the 14 individual metrics we considered, Gilbert, Arizona ranks in the top five cities for three of them.
 It has the fifth-best average housing costs relative to income (19.35%) and ranks third-best for its low violent crime and property rates (109 and 1,077 per 100,000 residents, respectively).